-First Level: Includes prices of imported products quoted on an active market for that particular receivable and obligation.
+First Level: Includes imported prices quoted on an active market for that particular receivable and obligation.

 Second Level: It includes the valuation collection, other than quoted prices belonging to the first level and considered directly or indirectly as objective.

 Third Level: It includes the collection of valuations that are not based on objective market data.